2021 Virtual Annual Meeting

 Revolutionary Sociology: Truth, Healing, Reparations and Restructuring

-The way to right wrongs is to shine the light of truth on them.
+The way to right wrongs is to turn the light of truth upon them.

 --Ida B. Wells, A Red Record (1895)